On product identities and the Chow rings of holomorphic symplectic varieties

 Here $c$ again denotes a fixed point of Chow class $c_X$; $\Delta$ is the small diagonal of points $(x,x,x)$; $\Delta_c$ consists of triples of the form $(x, x, c), \, (c, x, x), \, (x, c, x)$; $\Delta_{c,c}$ is the set of triples of the form $(c, c, x), \, (c, x, c), \, (x,c,c)$ for $x \in X.$

 If we now take $\alpha = D,$ a divisor class on $X$, the vanishing predicted by Conjecture \ref{principal} becomes

 (with the divisor $D$ pulled back from the $0$th factor) which is known to hold.
 Indeed, any divisor class $D$ on $X$ is a linear combination of classes of rational curves on $X$, and the cycles $\overline \Delta_{01}, \, \overline \Delta_{02}$ restrict to zero for every point on a rational curve in the $0$th factor $X$.
-The spreading principle (cf. \cite[Theorem 3.1]{V2}) implies \eqref{second}.
+The spreading principle (cf. \cite[Theorem 3.1]{V2}, see also Remark \ref{Lagrangian} in Section \ref{sec: taut} below) implies \eqref{second}.
 We also note the trivial identity

 Returning now to the case of a general moduli space $\M$, we see that for $\alpha = 1,$ the expected vanishing

 predicted by Conjecture \ref{principal} is the natural generalization of the Beauville-Voisin fundamental identity \eqref{bv0} in the triple product of a $K3$ surface.
 The beautiful identity